This post may contain affiliate links. Please read my disclosure policy.

 I love the little bit of wine in this chunky sauce, but if you don’t drink alcohol leave it out and use chicken broth instead.

-Fine wines don’t usually come in small plastic bottles, but the varieties I find are perfect for cooking.
-Sutter Home Chardonnay is our go-to white wine for cooking.
+Fine wines don’t usually come in small plastic bottles, but the varieties I’ve tried are perfect for cooking.
+Sutter Home Chardonnayย is our go-to white wine for cooking.
 It comes in a 4-pack of single-serve bottles for about $5.00.

-Serve this hearty stuffed manicotti with a crispy salad and a hunk of crusty baguette.
+Serve this hearty stuffed manicotti with a crispy salad and a hunk of crusty bread for a complete meal.

 Thanks for PINNING!